SungHoHong2/Leetcode-Experiment/medium/Time_Based_Key_Value_Store/README.md

 **HashMap + Binary Search**
 - Concept
     - Apply a map that stores the timestamp and the values
     - Use binary search to search the value according to the timestamp
+- Time Complexity
+- Space Complexity
 - [Source code v3](source/HashBinary3.py)
 - [Source code v2](source/HashBinary2.py)
 - [Source code v1](source/HashBinary.py)